REDUCING YOUR IMPACT

 The energy used by IT systems, both in the office and in the cloud, has a big impact too.
 Here are some things you can think about when considering how to reduce this impact:

 Consider buying refurbished equipment rather than new.
-There are many sites such as this one that offer this equipment, and some manufacturers such as Apple offer refurbished stock too.
+As well as saving you money, this will save raw materials and reduce your footprint through embodied carbon (the CO2 emitted to create something new).
+There are many sites such as this one that offer refurbished equipment, and some manufacturers such as Apple offer refurbished stock too.

 Set your default search engine to Ecosia, which plants trees every time you make a search.